 With SEO title formats, you can create a consistent structure for how your pages look in browser tabs, search engine results, and social posts linking to your content.

 Tip: You can also add a favicon image that displays next to a page's title.

-Your site includes default title formats for your pages.
+Your site includes default title formats for your pages, homepage, and collection items.
 For more customization, you can change them by adding, reordering, and deleting information in each field.